zcyzhou/DotFiles/README.md

 # Personal-config-file
-This is the repo for all the config files.
+This is the repo for all the config files that I'm currently using.